 - Carry out the duties of elected office

 - Develop workshops and presentations to be given at conferences and state functions

-- Represent more than 2,300 Technology and Engineering students / SkillsUSA members state wide
+- Represent almost 3,000 Technology and Engineering students / SkillsUSA members state wide

 Required Attendance for State Officers:

-- National Leadership and Skills Conference (June: this event is optional – Expenses paid for state officers)
+- National Leadership and Skills Conference (June: this event is optional)

 Special Notice Regarding Transportation

 All candidates for State SkillsUSA office as well as advisors, administrators and especially parents / guardians must be aware that State SkillsUSA officers participate in numerous statewide activities which require travel of an hour or more from home.

 The officer team is encouraged to work together to car-pool to / from events, however often times officers will need assistance from parents / guardians or advisors to get to/from events and activities.